 There is limited evidence on EPO’s ability to ripen the cervix and aid with labor.
 We have two studies on the oral use of EPO that looked at this question and none on the vaginal use of EPO among pregnant women.
 This is reason enough to not use it.

 We have no evidence on an appropriate or safe dosage (if that exists).

 We have no evidence on the risks and benefits of oral vs vaginal administration.

-In order to make the association between EPO and complications, care providers need to be aware of the complications EPO is associated with.
+In order to make the association between EPO and complications, care providers need to be aware of the complications with which EPO may be associated.

-What research does exist, from a single, small study on the oral use of EPO, found that it doesn’t ripen the cervix and poses considerable risks.
-We need more large studies to either confirm or refute this one study’s findings.
+Let’s review the research that does exist.
+One study found that EPO doesn’t ripen the cervix and poses considerable risk.
+Another study found that EPO does ripen the cervix but those women did not go into labor sooner than the women that didn’t take EPO.
+We need more large studies to confirm or refute the notion that EPO = ripen cervix = shorter pregnancies.
 Without that information, we are using a product that we know very little about.